June 1, 2020

 There are three basic steps we must take in order to do anything glorious in the name of Jesus.

-The second step is to agonize.
 In Nehemiah 1:4, Nehemiah prayed a prayer of contrition.
 He wept over the condition of the city.
 Adrian Rogers says, “Society has forgotten how to blush, and the church has forgotten how to weep.”

-The final step is to organize.
 When God began to move in Nehemiah’s heart, Nehemiah asked for the king’s permission to return to his homeland, as well as for protection and provision to rebuild.

-We, as a church or as individuals, must be bold to ask the King of kings for permission, protection and provision as we rebuild the walls of our conviction.
+We, as a church or as individuals, must be bold to ask the King of kings for permission, protection, and provision as we rebuild the walls of our conviction.
 It’s only then we will turn our problems into possibilities.

 Visualize until God gives you a burden; agonize until you know that you've confessed your sins and made a commitment; then organize and get to work.
-Ask God for His permission, provision and protection.
+Ask God for His permission, provision, and protection.